ealmario/snake-ipfs/README.md

 ### Deploying on Github Pages

-The game can be easily deployed via the <a href="../../settings/pages">Github Pages Settings Page</a>, using the root folder.
+The game can be easily deployed via the <a href="../../settings/pages">Github Pages Settings Page</a>, using the root folder..

 ### Deploying on IPFS